xiaojiqing/pado-ao-process/README.md

 PADO AO Process is processes on AO.
 It mainly manage nodes, data and verifiable confidential computation tasks and results.
 It also handles computation cost.
 It includes `Node Registry Process`, `Data Registry Process` and `Task Management Process`.

 ## Node Registry Process
-Node Registry Process manages the public keys of computation nodes.
+Node Registry Process manages the public keys of PADO Node.
 It provides the functionality of add, update, delete and query.
 These operations are allowed only when the caller is in the white list.
 A node has the following attributes:
 - **name**: the name of the node
 - **index**: the index of the node, starting from 1, allocated when registered